 3. Pull The Espresso Shot

 Now it's time to pull your single or double shots of espresso into your cup.
 Pay close attention to the amount of crema on the beans to ensure you are pulling espresso shots with consistency.
-If you want the most crema possible, you'll need to use Black Ink Espresso Beans for a rich, creamy, crema-filled shot of espresso.
+If you want the most crema possible, you'll need to use our coffee beans for a rich, creamy, crema-filled shot of espresso!

 4. Add Milk Layer